uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 ##Configuring Your Build Server
 If you haven’t already, you’ll need to set up your build server with all of the necessary native dependencies for the platforms you intend to build.
 See “Installing Dependencies” in the [Building Cordova Apps in a Team / Continuous Integration Environment](http://go.microsoft.com/fwlink/?LinkID=533743) tutorial for details.

-While each build server is slightly different in terms of how you configure tasks, all you will need to do is run the following two commands:
+While each build server is slightly different in terms of how you configure tasks, all you will need to do is configure it to run the following two commands:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 npm install